All You Need to Know About Subsidized Loans for Graduate School

 Grad PLUS Student Loans

-.
+To apply for federal student loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA®).
 Your school will use the information on this form to determine how much aid you are eligible to receive and present it to you in an offer letter.
 The offer letter will also give you information about grants and work-study programs you may be eligible for.

 Private Loans

 Private loans may allow you to borrow beyond the federal limits imposed on federal loans, or help you pick up the slack if you didn’t qualify for enough federal funding.
-Though they may lack protections afforded to federal student loans, and as a result, are generally thought of as a last-resort option when paying for grad school.
+However, they may lack protections afforded to federal student loans, and as a result, are generally thought of as a last-resort option when paying for grad school.

 Personal Loans